microsoft/rushstack.io-website/pages/api/ts-command-line.commandlineparameter.md

 |  [appendToArgList(argList)](./ts-command-line.commandlineparameter.appendtoarglist.md) |  | Append the parsed values to the provided string array. |
 |  [reportInvalidData(data)](./ts-command-line.commandlineparameter.reportinvaliddata.md) |  | Internal usage only.
 Used to report unexpected output from the argparse library. |
 |  [validateDefaultValue(hasDefaultValue)](./ts-command-line.commandlineparameter.validatedefaultvalue.md) |  |  |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `CommandLineParameter` class.